puzzle/ansible-training/content/labs/04.3/_index.en.md

     - name: create backup only when no backupfile is present
       command: "cp {{ item }} {{ item }}.bak"
       with_items: "{{ output.stdout_lines  }}"
-      # only do this task if the search for files ending with .bak is empty>
+      # only do this if there is no .bak for file: item
-      when: search.stdout == ''
+      when: search.stdout.find(item) == -1
 ```
 {{% /collapse %}}